Basic navigation | Local navigation

 Above that, RipEX is can to handle even broadcast packets from serial SCADA protocols.
 When broadcasts are enabled in the respective Protocol settings, the defined packets are treated as broadcast (e.g. they are not acknowledged on Radio channel).
 On the Repeater station, it is possible to set whether broadcast packets shall be repeated or not.

-Note: UDP datagrams can be acknowledged on the radio channel (ACK parameter of router mode) but they are not acknowledged on the ethernet channel.
+2. UDP datagrams can be acknowledged on the radio channel (ACK parameter of router mode) but they are not acknowledged on the Ethernet channel.

 When a UDP datagram reaches its final IP destination, it should be in a RipEX router again (either its ETH or radio interface).
 It is processed further according its UDP port.
 Either it is delivered to COM1(2) port daemon, where the datagram is decapsulated and the data received on serial interface of the source unit is forwarded to COM1(2), or the UDP port is that of a Terminal server or any other special protocol daemon on Ethernet like Modbus TCP etc. Then the datagram is processed by that daemon accordingly to the respective settings.